cqerl/cqerl/README.md

 ---

+*This project is still relatively new and is under active development, so you are welcome to contribute to it with improvements, suggestions and any issues you encounter.*

 ### At a glance

 CQErl offers a simple Erlang interface to Cassandra using the latest CQL version (v3).
 The main features include: